pathakmayank99/end-to-end-azure-data-project/README.md

 ## 🎯 Business Objective

-Enable organizations to:
-Absolutely!
-Here’s a more detailed and professional version of that “Business Objective” section, tailored for GitHub and aimed at recruiters or technical stakeholders:

----

-## 🎯 Business Objective (Elaborated)

 This project addresses the common challenges organizations face when dealing with fragmented, on-premises SQL Server data systems.
 The primary goals of the solution are:

 * **Modernize Legacy SQL Server Workflows**